The name of this organization shall be the University Undergraduate Council (hereinafter

 Ex officio members shall serve without voting privileges.

 The officer of the University Undergraduate Council shall be the Vice Provost for Academic Affairs and Strategic Enrollment or their designee.
 The officer shall perform the duties prescribed by these bylaws and the parliamentary authority adopted by the UUC.

 The regular meetings of the UUC shall be held monthly during the academic semesters from September through May, unless otherwise requested by the Chair or a majority vote of the UUC.
 If necessary, meetings may be scheduled during summer months by the chair.

-Meetings of the UUC shall be chaired by the Vice Provost, Academic Innovation and Support Services, or the Vice Provost's designee.
+Meetings of the UUC shall be chaired by the Vice Provost for Academic Affairs and Strategic Enrollment or their designee.

 Special meetings may be called by the chair.
 The purpose of these meetings shall be stated in the call and, except in cases of emergency, a notice of at least five working days shall be given.